Use PowerShell to automate migrations from file share to OneDrive for Business.

 Prerequisites

 Note: You must be site collection admin on each OneDrive, even if you have higher admin privileges.
 In step (15), you will use SharePoint admin or global admin permissions to apply site collection admin permissions on all your OneDrives.
-The PowerShell script will then remove the site collection admin permissions as you migrate each OneDrive.
+The PowerShell script will then remove site collection admin permissions as you migrate each OneDrive.

 How-to